ChrisPenner/rasa/docs/Building-An-Extension.md

 ```

 This looks pretty similar to the `onEveryTrigger` signature, but all that it does
-is takes any event type and will trigger any hooks that are listening for events
+is take any event type and will trigger any listeners that are listening for events
 of that type!
 Let's give it a go!

 ```haskell